isaccanedo/angular5-iot-dashboard/README.md

 then, you can publish it or install it for test purposes.
 Please notice that we build our apk with mock data, so that app is not connected to any remote server and is only, for testing and demonstration purposes.
 Please fork the app, and update or CI/CD to build with your endpoint address or extra configuration.

-## Live preview

-You can see the latest deploy here: [https://owsolutions.github.io/angular5-iot-dashboard](https://owsolutions.github.io/angular5-iot-dashboard)

-We are hosting demo version on github.
-For enterprise version, please contact us.

-## Contribution guide
-We are so much excited to receive Pull-Requests from you.
-There are some simple rules that we follow in our project:

-* Please no comments on functions unless it's really necessary.
-Please refer to this article for reason: https://bradt.ca/blog/useless-code-comments/
-* Open an issue for your pull request, and start your branch name with this format: `issue/[number]-this-is-my-branch` so we can track the issue until we close it.
-* Make sure your code passes tests, linting and e2e tests.
-For new functionality, please add abundant tests.

-## Copywrite
-This project is free for educational usage, code review and non-commercial usage.
-For enterprise/commercial usage, you need to obtain a license and please contact us at connexion.founder@outlook.com